zauberzeug/air-link/README.md

 ## Development

-## Design Decisions
+### Design Decisions

+- Assume an edge device with a Linux-based OS and Python >=3.8.
+- Run side-by-side with user apps, because deploying/breaking a user app should not affect remote access.
 - Provide SSH access to the edge device through the websocket tunnel from NiceGUI On Air.
-- Run side-by-side with user apps, because deploying/breaking a user app should not affect remote access.
-- Focus on Linux-based systems.
-- Be compatible with Jetson Orin Nano (Ubuntu 18.04), which requires parts of the code to work with Python 3.6+.
-- Offer classes and functions to install and manage software (like `run.pip`, `TextFile('.env').update_lines({})`).

 ### Testing Locally